The ADNTRO Premium DNA Kit(or a simple upgrade to our basic ADNTRO DNA Kit) gives you access to our Pharmacogenetic Report.

-If you acquire the ADNTRO DNA Kit Complete Pack, you can access your pharmacogenetic information.
 Pharmacogenetics is the biological discipline that studies what effect a person's genetic variability has on their response to certain medications.
-That is, the efficiency or adverse effects that different medications have on you in a personal way.
-This discipline is of unimaginable importance.
+It looks at the efficiency or adverse effects that different medications have or might have on you specifically.
+This discipline is of increasingly high importance.

 Within this section we distinguish two groups:

-At last you can solve all these doubts and more with this pharmacogenetic report of our DNA test.
+At last you can solve all these doubts and more with this pharmacogenetic report of our ADNTRO Premium DNA kit.

 Your DNA has all the information about how your body might respond to a large number of medications.

-Find out if you have more likely to suffer toxicity as a consequence of taking a drug, or if some of these drugs could be more effective for you than for the mean of the population, among other aspects.
+Find out if you are more likely to suffer toxicity as a consequence of taking a specific drug, or if certain drugs could be more effective for you than for the mean of the population, for example.

 Analgesics and non-steroidal anti-inflammatory drugs- Medicines to treat pain, inflammation, and fever, such as acetaminophen and ibuprofen.